-It is not magical, make believe, or impossible – yes, certain things can spontaneously ignite.
-The ignition of a pile of rags, metal shavings with oil, or the pyrophoric ignition of materials may seem surreal, but there is solid science behind it and can be explained.
-The fire investigators at Envista have experience with these fires via investigating real fires or studying how they might occur.
+It is not magical, make-believe, or impossible – yes, certain things can spontaneously ignite.
+The spontaneous ignition of a pile of rags, metal shavings with oil, or the pyrophoric ignition of materials may seem surreal, but there is solid science behind it and can be explained.
+Our fire inspection services at Envista have experience with these fires via investigating real fires or studying how they might occur.

 The key concepts to spontaneous ignition have already been alluded to in the linseed oil and rag scenario above.
 Those concepts are: